dimag0g/nios_duino/README.md

 3. Run Qsys tool and open nios_sdram.qsys.
 Remove EPCS controller if you don't have the serial flash chip or don't plan to use it as software storage.
-If you do, you will need to change the CPU reset location from EPCS to RAM.
+If you do remove the EPCS controller, you will need to change the CPU reset location from EPCS to RAM.
 Generate the HDL (and the symbol, if you plan to use graphical schematic editor).

 4. Instantiate the generated system in your project and connect its outputs to FPGA pins.
 If your board has LEDs, connect one to PIO[13].